facebookresearch/vrs/README.md

     * a metadata stream
     * a stream with metadata and uncompressed images
     * a stream with audio images

-# Documentation & Support

-The VRS API is documented in the source code in a Doxygen friendly way, but we're working on a proper documentation web site that will combine both higher level documentation and API documentation generated with Doxygen.

-We also plan on having a VRS Users group dedicated on discussing VRS usage.
-Stay tuned for details.

 # Contributing